 West View Primary School is an academy school and is part of Ad Astra Academy Trust.
 The Board of Trustees of Ad Astra Academy Trust is the admissions authority for the school, however the Trust commissions Hartlepool Borough Council to undertake the administration of the admissions process on its behalf.
-The Academy Trust intends to admit up to 60 pupils to the Reception year group in September 2024.
+The Academy Trust intends to admit up to 60 pupils to the Reception year group in September 2025.

-The admissions policy effective from 2024/25 admissions round, is as follows:
+The admissions policy effective from 2025/26 admissions round, is as follows:

 In accordance with the Education Act (1996), children with an Education, Health and Care (EHC) Plan are required to be admitted to the school named in the Plan.
-The remaining places will be awarded in the following priority order:

-- 1 A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
-A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
-This includes children who were adopted under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and - Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, child arrangements order, or special guardianship order1 including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of a local authority, or (b) bring provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989); - 2.
-Those children who have brothers or sisters who will be attending the school at the time of admission;
+1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, child arrangements order, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) bring provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989);